Upcoming Deadlines:

 How do I contact PLC if I have questions?

-The Public Leadership Credential reflects of Harvard Kennedy School’s commitment to improving public policy and leadership creating a safer, freer, more just, and more prosperous society.
+The Public Leadership Credential reflects Harvard Kennedy School’s commitment to improving public policy and leadership and creating a safer, freer, more just, and more prosperous society.
 This online program, designed by renowned Harvard Kennedy School faculty, gives changemakers the skills and knowledge necessary to advance the public good and make an immediate impact in their communities.
 The credential gives learners a better understanding of the nexus of policy, ethics, and leadership, equipping them to become effective public changemakers.

 Six Courses.
 Three Focus Areas.

-Our unique credential program consists of six six-week courses in three focus areas: Evidence for DecisionsPolicy Design and Delivery, and Leadership and Ethics.
+Our unique credential program consists of six six-week courses in three curricular areas: Evidence for DecisionsPolicy Design and Delivery, and Leadership and Ethics.
 Through learning modules, case studies, and structured group activities, you will develop critical thinking skills to impact communities and become an effective public leader.

 Get Started